matthewglasenapp/hla_resolve/docs/technical_reference.md

        - **A. ARS CDS hets <= 1**
          - Whitelist all heterozygous genotypes in `filter_vcf_gene`
          - Run vcf2fasta
-         - CDS: extract ARS CDS sequence only, write to `_CDS.fasta`
+         - CDS: reconstruct only the ARS CDS exons, write to `_CDS.fasta`
          - Gene:
            - Class II: extend ARS (exon 2) outward to the nearest heterozygous genotypes in each direction; write that interval to `_gene.fasta`.
            - Class I: check if any heterozygous genotype exists in intron 2 (gap between the two ARS CDS exons).